MT-480 START METTAG Triage Tag

 METTAG’s S.T.A.R.T.
 Triage Tag follows the recommended triage approach S.T.A.R.T. developed by Newport Beach Fire and Marine Department in 1983.
 S.T.A.R.T. stands for “Simple Triage And Rapid Treatment.”
 Simple triage and rapid treatment (START) is a triage method used by first responders to quickly classify victims during a mass casualty incident (MCI) based on the severity of their injury.
-This tag is printed on durable water resistant stock paper and has patient transport tear offs on each side.
+This tag is printed on the same indestructible paper as our MT-137 and MT-501 (water, chemical, tear, fire resistant) and has patient transport tear offs on each side.
 This triage tag does not have pre-printed barcodes.
-The barcode field is left blank for you to print a custom identifying barcode or other identifier.
+The barcode field is left blank for you to print/write a custom identifying barcode or other identifier.

-- Printed on durable water-resistant, chemical resistant stock paper
+- Printed on indestructible fire, water, tear, chemical proof paper

 - Patient transport/identifier tear-offs on each side

 - UV light and heat/fire resistant

 - Simple and effective tag for fast triaging in the field